Keto Brownies Recipe: Fudgy, Delicious, and Irresistible

 Can I Sub Almond Flour for Coconut Flour?

 Yes!
 The conversion is 1/4 cup of coconut flour equals 1 cup of almond flour.
 Although it isn’t an exact science, this conversion generally works well in most recipes.
-Also, if you are looking for gluten-free, all the ingredients that I used in my pantry made these brownies gluten-free, but you’ll want to check the exact ingredients you use.
+Also, if you are looking for gluten-free, all the ingredients I used in my pantry made these brownies gluten-free, but you’ll want to check the exact ingredients you use.

 An 8-inch pan works best with this recipe.
 You can line the pan with parchment paper to keep the pan clean.
-If you don’t have an 8 X 8 pan, I would probably go for a slightly smaller one rather than a somewhat larger one.
-These keto brownies are thinner, so they probably wouldn’t do well in a bigger pan.
-If you use a smaller baking pan, you will likely need to bake them for a tad longer.
+If you don’t have an 8 X 8 pan, I would probably go for a slightly smaller one rather than a larger one.
+These brownies are thinner, so they probably wouldn’t do well in a bigger pan.
+If you use a smaller baking pan, you will likely need to bake them a tad longer.

-How Many carbs in a Keto Brownie
+How Many Carbs In A Keto Brownie

 This recipe has 3g of carbs and 2 g of fiber, making it 1g of net carbs per serving.